 - Friday, August 18: We have had to cancel the originally planned Friday night talks, due to a family emergency that has delayed Dr. Bennett’s arrival to Idaho Falls.
 All other events are still on, so please join us!

 - 7-7:45pm: Global Warming Demystified, with astronomer/author Jeffrey Bennett

 - 8-9pm: Mars — Everything You Want to Know, with planetary scientist Nick Schneider

 - Sunday, August 20:

 - 7-7:45pm: Ancient Astronomy of the American Southwest, with astrophysicist Dr. Erica Ellingson

-- 8-9pm: Final eclipse preparations! with panel Erica Ellingson, Nick Schneider, Jeffrey Bennett, and astronaut Alvin Drew.
+- 8-9pm: Get Ready for the Eclipse! with panel Erica Ellingson, Nick Schneider, Jeffrey Bennett, and astronaut Alvin Drew.